FlexMeasures/flexmeasures/documentation/tut/toy-example-setup.rst

             $ docker start flexmeasures-tutorial-db
             $ docker start flexmeasures-tutorial-fm

-        When started, the FlexMeasures UI should be available at http://localhost:5000 in your browser.

-        .. include:: ../notes/macOS-docker-port-note.rst

         .. note:: Got docker-compose?
 You could run this tutorial with 5 containers :) ― Go to :ref:`docker-compose-tutorial`.